Charlaine Harris: Adaptations

+Audio

+Harris' novels have often been adapted as full-cast dramatised productions by GraphicAudio, starting with their adaptation of her Cemetery Girl graphic novels.
+The company also adapted her Midnight Texas series, and her Gunnie Rose novels.

 Television

 Her series of novels The Southern Vampire Mysteries was adapted into the show True Blood.
 The series lasted seven seasons and totaled 80 episodes.
 It was nominated for dozens of awards.
 True Blood aired on HBO.
 The show was also the most viewed show on HBO since The Sopranos.

 In 2014, Hallmark Movies & Mysteries began adapting Harris' Aurora Teagarden novels into a series of television films, starring Candace Cameron Bure.

 Harris's series Midnight, Texas was developed as a TV series by NBC and began airing on their network in 2017.